vidishsirdesai/projects/linear_algebra_and_optimization/introduction_to_ml.md

 1. It is a complex, tedious process to formulate the rule as the data gets more, and more bigger in size (row-wise and column-wise).
 2. Even if by slightest chance, a rule is formulated, there is a very high chance that it might fail if a new feature is introduced, or if the rule is not provided with inputs which are not coded in the logic.

-# ML vs Classical Programming
+# ML V. Classical Programming
 Consider,

 | **Input1** | **Input2** | **Output** |